PanchoVallejo/test-solana-nft/README.md

 # General guide for uploading nfts
 Full guide: https://www.quicknode.com/guides/web3-sdks/how-to-deploy-an-nft-collection-on-solana-using-sugar-candy-machine
 ## Steps to upload a test nft on Windows

+IMPORTANT:

+* To create an Incremental Collection we need to use 2 candy machines, one to upload the "first" image and the other one to create it with hidden settings
+* Also we need to withdraw the funds used on the first candy machine
+*

 1. Install Sugar & solana on cmd